tamnguyenbbt/Okapi/README.md

 ````
 ### Using class configs

-If you decide to use class configs, implement the following interfaces
+If you decide to use class configs, implement the following interfaces:

 * Implement **IDriverConfig**
 ````